JavierGonzalez/BMP/README.md

 ## How

-Voting with hashpower -to discover consensus- in the most secure voting system known.
+Talking and voting with hashpower -to discover consensus- in the most secure voting system known.

 ## What